 For example, developers can use the built-in programming language to add more advanced capabilities.
 Functionality might include workflow triggering, pre-loading of forms data, web services integration, etc.

-Now is the time to get paperless systems in place.
+Now is the time to reduce paper-based processes, curb paper usage and get document management software in place.
 You'll save time and save money as you gain efficiencies across your business.
 With affordable pricing and flexible licensing models, Alpha TransForm lets you go paperless with low risk.